GA-repos/Installfest/vscode.md

 code --install-extension ./ga-seir-bundle/ga-seir-bundle-0.0.1.vsix
 ```

-If your installations were a success, you will a message in terminal that looks like this:
+If your installations were a success, you will see a message in terminal that looks like this:

 ![successful extenion bundle install](https://i.imgur.com/0DP1j0W.png)

+> Quit your instance of VS Code and reopen for the newly-installed extensions to take effect!

 ### Configure VS Code Settings